 Under the country strategic plan for 2023-2026, WFP will scale up its support to the Peruvian Government as it seeks to achieve Sustainable Development Goals 2 and 17.
 The organization will strengthen its role as a key enabling partner at the national and subnational levels in the implementation of food policies and practices aimed at reducing food insecurity and malnutrition.
-WFP will enhance its emergency response capacity and continue to advocate a stronger adaptive and shock-responsive national social protection system that enables people to meet their own nutritional needs and better prepare for, respond to and recover from shocks and stressors.
-WFP will also implement programmes designed to improve the nutritional status of the most vulnerable populations while building their resilience to the impacts of climate change and
+WFP will enhance its emergency response capacity and continue to advocate a stronger adaptive and shock-responsive national social protection system that enables people to meet their own food security, nutrition and associated essential needs and better prepare for, respond to and recover from shocks and stressors.
+WFP will also implement programmes designed to improve